openbsd/xenocara/lib/mesa/docs/gallium/resources.rst

-Buffers do not really have a format, it's just bytes, but they are required to have their type set to a R8 format (without a specific "just byte" format, R8_UINT would probably make the most sense, but for historic reasons R8_UNORM is ok too).
+Buffers do not really have a format, it's just bytes, but they are required to have their type set to a R8 format (without a specific "just byte" format, R8_UINT would probably make the most sense, but for historic reasons R8_UNORM is OK too).
 (This is just to make some shared buffer/texture code easier so format size can be queried.) width0 serves as size, most other resource properties don't apply but must be set appropriately (depth0/height0/array_size must be 1, last_level 0).